This recipe helps you to create a report that uses a custom metric to display only internal tickets, i.e. tickets without any public comments.

 - In the Rows panel, click Add.

-From the list of attributes, choose Ticket > Ticket ID, then click Apply.
-The current query setup will look like this:
+- From the list of attributes, choose Ticket > Ticket ID, then click Apply.
+The current report setup will look like this:

 - Click Result manipulation (), then click Metric filter.